 3. Rate the podcast

 Improve customer experience and accelerate sales with personal videos.

 Simple, personal videos are easy to create and send, if you know how to do it.

-Your definitive guide better business communication is available right now for individual or bulk preorders (ship date: April 23, 2019).
+Your definitive guide better business communication is available right now.
 See the video, read expert endorsements, and learn what awaits you inside the book by visiting BombBomb.com/Book.